my ESPEE MODELERS ARCHIVE

 By 1958 technology had reached its limits, and SP was having to put more and more locomotives on a train to move it at the speed they needed to compete.
 Although the 2400hp Train Masters were of higher horsepower, they had problems which did not make them suitable for general freight service.

-After much research, SP decided to go offshore and get Krauss-Maffei of Germany to build three 4000hp diesel-hydraulic locomotives.
-DRGW also ordered three, to make the first order a total of six.
-A number of modifications were required once operating experience on mountain lines was had, and the three DRGW units fairly quickly found themselves in SP ownership.
+After much research, SP decided to join Denver & Rio Grande Western to go offshore and get Krauss-Maffei of Germany to build six 'Prototype' 4000hp carbody-style diesel-hydraulic locomotives, three for each railroad.
+A number of modifications were required once operating experience on mountain lines was had, and the three DRGW units found themselves in SP ownership by early 1964.

 The SP KM's were delivered in standard Red/Gray paint, the DRGW units were delivered in the yellow/silver/black paint scheme.
-When they were bought by SP, the exDRGW units had black SP initials added to the nose and were renumbered after the hood units.
+When they were bought by SP, the exDRGW units had black SP road name and numbers added and were renumbered after the hood units.

 When all units were renumbered in "the great renumbering of" 1965, the exDRGW units were placed back in build order between the two types.

-The first order was successful enough, for SP to go back to Krauss- Maffei and ordered another 15.
-These were different enough for the first order to be called 'cab units' and the second to be called 'hood units'.
-9001 is an example of the 'cab units' and 9014 an example of the 'hood units'.
+The first order was successful enough, for SP to go back to Krauss- Maffei and ordered another 15 incorporating upgrades developed with the six Prototype Units, and built with more American-sourced parts to the more contemporary 'roadswitcher' hood-style configuration.
+9001 is an example of the 'Prototype Units' and 9014 an example of the 'Series Units.'

 References: